Clean water is a fundamental right and necessity. Unfortunately, it is too often under attack by big polluters, special interests, and deregulation.

 In June 13, 2018, Governor Dannel P. Malloy issued an Executive Order directing the WPC to move forward with the Plan as written and deliver it to the legislature without change or deletion in 2019.
 While this is an important step forward for clean water in Connecticut, it is also a sign that the battle for water will begin again in the next session.

 Our water can be threatened by deregulation, contaminants, or projects that disrupt our watersheds.
 Whenever threats to our clean water emerge, CTLCV mobilizes our members to call on lawmakers and other leaders to put a stop to these harmful proposals.

-Most recently, CTLCV helped lead the charge against Tilcon's strip mining proposalfor a New Britain-owned watershed.
+In 2018 CTLCV helped lead the charge against Tilcon's strip mining proposalfor a New Britain-owned watershed.
 More than a decade ago, Tilcon and New Britain attempted to skirt regulations and laws put in place to stop the destruction of its critical watershed.
 CTLCV noticed the unprecedented exemption in a piece of unrelated legislation and spoke out, leading to increased public scrutiny and the eventual shelving of the proposal.

 Tilcon returned with a vengeance in recent years.
 Their proposal would have blasted vegetation and destroyed a valuable natural resource--despite precedents that should have prevented a watershed from being used in such a way.
 Thankfully, after the work of CTLCV and our partners--the Rivers Alliance of Connecticut, Protect Our Watersheds Connecticut, Connecticut Fund for the Environment, and the people of New Britain--we presented hours of testimony, facts, and research that ultimately led Mayor Erin Stewart to withdraw New Britain from the Tilcon plan.